cjgreen3/demo-repo/README.md

 # Demo
-Some description of the project.
+Some description of the project!